“Acting and doing are the same. When you’re acting, you’re doing something. But you have to learn not to do it differently when you act it.”

 - Actions and their Circumstances

 - Actions and their Instant, Inner and Creative Justifications

 - The Vocabulary of Actions

 - Paraphrasing and the Nature of Talk

 - Character work: turning Facts into Truthful Actions

 Adler has taught thousands of actors (Marlon Brando, Robert De Niro, Matthew Modine, Benicio Del Toro, among others) to build a solid craft of acting both for stage and film.
-Over the course of eight hours, this workshop will introduce participants to her vision and insight and inspire them with profound respect for the art of acting that Adler demanded of any actor she worked with.
+Over the course of nine hours, this workshop will introduce participants to her vision and insight and inspire them with profound respect for the art of acting that Adler demanded of any actor she worked with.